albertosantini/node-rio/README.markdown

         fileName: "node-rio-dump.bin"
     }

-It is useful to record a Rserve session to replay it in an environment whitout Rserve.
+It is useful to record a Rserve session to replay it in an environment without Rserve.
 For instance,

 ```